Sp0xF8/KnowledgeGraph/readme.md

 ## WikiData Functions

 ### GetPopulationOf
 This function was easy enough to get working for "What is the population of London".
 However, handling the ambiguity of "What is the population of New York?" was a bit more complex.
-Origonally, the function would simply search for the population of the given area.
+Originally, the function would simply search for the population of the given area.
 However, this would return the population of New York (state) rather than New York City.
 To handle this, the function first checks if the area is ambiguous by looking for the type of the area in question.
 If it is not a city, town, or village, it appends "City" to the area name before searching for the population.
 This aims to remove ambiguity and ensure the correct population is returned.

 ***Args:***
 | Parameter   | Type     | Description                |